-In our example of how violent television programming might affect violent behavior in children, we have the experimental group view violent television programming for a specified time and then measure their violent behavior.
-We measure the violent behavior in our control group after they watch nonviolent television programming for the same amount of time.
+In our example of how the use of technology should be limited in the classroom, we have the experimental group learn algebra using a computer program and then test their learning.
+We measure the learning in our control group after they are taught algebra by a teacher in a traditional classroom.
 It is important for the control group to be treated similarly to the experimental group, with the exception that the control group does not receive the experimental manipulation.
-Therefore, we have the control group watch non-violent television programming for the same amount of time as the experimental group.

-We also need to precisely define, or operationalize, what is considered violent and nonviolent.
-An operational definition is a description of how we will measure our variables, and it is important in allowing others understand exactly how and what a researcher measures in a particular experiment.
-In operationalizing violent behavior, we might choose to count only physical acts like kicking or punching as instances of this behavior, or we also may choose to include angry verbal exchanges.
-Whatever we determine, it is important that we operationalize violent behavior in such a way that anyone who hears about our study for the first time knows exactly what we mean by violence.
+We also need to precisely define, or operationalize, how we measure learning of algebra.
+An operational definition is a precise description of our variables, and it is important in allowing others to understand exactly how and what a researcher measures in a particular experiment.
+In operationalizing learning, we might choose to look at performance on a test covering the material on which the individuals were taught by the teacher or the computer program.
+We might also ask our participants to summarize the information that was just presented in some way.
+Whatever we determine, it is important that we operationalize learning in such a way that anyone who hears about our study for the first time knows exactly what we mean by learning.
 This aids peoples’ ability to interpret our data as well as their capacity to repeat our experiment should they choose to do so.

-Once we have operationalized what is considered violent television programming and what is considered violent behavior from our experiment participants, we need to establish how we will run our experiment.
-In this case, we might have participants watch a 30-minute television program (either violent or nonviolent, depending on their group membership) before sending them out to a playground for an hour where their behavior is observed and the number and type of violent acts is recorded.
+Once we have operationalized what is considered use of technology and what is considered learning in our experiment participants, we need to establish how we will run our experiment.
+In this case, we might have participants spend 45 minutes learning algebra (either through a computer program or with an in-person math teacher) and then give them a test on the material covered during the 45 minutes.

-Ideally, the people who observe and record the children’s behavior are unaware of who was assigned to the experimental or control group, in order to control for experimenter bias.
+Ideally, the people who score the tests are unaware of who was assigned to the experimental or control group, in order to control for experimenter bias.
 Experimenter bias refers to the possibility that a researcher’s expectations might skew the results of the study.
 Remember, conducting an experiment requires a lot of planning, and the people involved in the research project have a vested interest in supporting their hypotheses.
-If the observers knew which child was in which group, it might influence how much attention they paid to each child’s behavior as well as how they interpreted that behavior.
+If the observers knew which child was in which group, it might influence how they interpret ambiguous responses, such as sloppy handwriting or minor computational mistakes.
 By being blind to which child is in which group, we protect against those biases.
 This situation is a single-blind study, meaning that one of the groups (participants) are unaware as to which group they are in (experiment or control group) while the researcher who developed the experiment knows which participants are in each group.